matjanos/predica-recruitment/README.md

 ## Task 1

-The task was to create a PowerShell script to automate the process of removing resources of the given type from a given resource group.
+The task was to create a PowerShell script to automate the process of removing resources of the given types from a given resource group.
 It is presumed that the user of the script has permisions required to perform such operations and can provide Service Prinipal credentials.

 ### Preconditions

 You need to have an AD application registered with role which allows to delete resources granted.
-You also need to have certificate for Service Principal installed in order to use it's thumbprint to authentication.
+You also need to have certificate for Service Principal installed in order to use it's thumbprint to authenticate.

 ### Parameters